Total Therapy Post-Marathon Guide

 - Care: If you have sustained an injury during the run please follow the P.R.I.C.E (Protect, Rest, Ice, Compression, Elevation) principles.
 Our Total Therapy team will be onsite during race day if you are not sure what to do.

-The next few days…
+What to do in the next few days…

 - Protect: all foot blisters or broken skin to avoid the risk of infection.
 At Total Therapy we have a dedicated team of Podiatrists who can help with this.